elders

 #fhtogglels/read bio/close/ib

 Warren has loved Redemption Tempe and the city of Tempe since moving here in 2014 from the Bronx, New York.
-In his role as Executive Pastor of Communication and Hospitality, Warren applies his nine years of experience in transportation logistics daily – wearing many different hats and juggling numerous projects at once.
-He loves begin able to help form a culture of welcoming at R/Tempe through his work overseeing church communications and Sunday service volunteer teams.
-Warren met his wife Jordan at R/Tempe and they have one daughter named Ellie.
+In his role as Executive Pastor, Warren applies his nine years of experience in transportation logistics daily – wearing many different hats and juggling numerous projects at once.
+He loves begin able to help form a culture of welcoming at R/Tempe through his work overseeing church communications and operations.
+Warren met his wife Jordan at R/Tempe and now they are raising two littles!
 Warren loves to eat and is deeply devoted to the Yankees and the Knicks.

 Executive Pastor